 If you have your eye on something popular – an Alexa device, a new appliance, a popular tech item or even some personal care buys – GHDs are always cheap, as are electric toothbrushes – then we definitely suggest setting your alarm.
 Retailers such as Amazon will be offering limits on deals in order to allow factory workers and delivery drivers to process orders within a reasonable time, while social distancing.
 Looking for something else?
 You can relax (a little).

 How to shop safely this Black Friday and Cyber Monday

 Just as you would usually, ensure you're shopping securely.
 Paying by credit card will give you more protection than paying by debit card.
 If you pay with PayPal or another third party payment service, you may not be eligible for these payment protections.

 Know you'll be in a hurry on the big weekend?
-Take time now to sign up to your retailer(s) of choice so you don't miss out.
+Take time now to create an account with your retailer(s) of choice so you don't miss out.